 On the other hand, it could be considered a crime to try to take extracts from a text message from any phone that is not yours.
 Just like with other criminal cases, the admissibility of evidence is going to be based on the methods used to obtain that evidence.

-This is where your family law attorney in Charlotte, NC can come into play.
+This is where your Charlotte divorce lawyer can come into play.
 If someone has evidence against you from your affair or proving that you are too “angry” to get custody of the kids, and obtained information from a phone on a shared plan, you may have to fight that information in court.
 However, if you had those texts on a private phone that was not shared with your ex, then they may not be able to use that evidence.

 In some cases, the admissibility of these messages may not even matter.
 For example, unless you can prove your marital assets were squandered with an affair, it may not matter that you have texts showing that your spouse was having an affair.
 Most divorces, even ones that end because of adultery, are filed as no-fault to make things easier.
 It may not matter in court, but you could use the information to strengthen your argument with negotiations that occur outside the courtroom.

-If you are dealing with adultery in your marriage, or the courts are subpoenaing text messages from your phone, you will need a family defense lawyer in Charlotte, NC on your side right from the beginning.
+If you are dealing with adultery in your marriage, or the courts are subpoenaing text messages from your phone, you will need a Charlotte Family Law Attorney on your side right from the beginning.
 Make sure to contact us at Remington and Dixon.
 We can take a look at your case, explain what the next steps are, and help you to understand your rights.